chasefleming/elem-go/README.md

 ## Advanced CSS Styling with `StyleManager`

-For projects requiring advanced CSS styling capabilities, including support for animations, pseudo-classes, and responsive design via media queries, the `stylemanager` subpackage offers a powerful solution.
+For projects requiring advanced CSS styling capabilities, including support for animations, pseudo-classes, and responsive design via media queries, the `StyleManager` in the `styles` subpackage offers a powerful solution.
 Integrated seamlessly with `elem-go`, it allows developers to programmatically create and manage complex CSS styles within the type-safe environment of Go.

-Explore the [`stylemanager` subpackage](stylemanager/README.md) to leverage advanced styling features in your web applications.
+Explore the [`StyleManager` documentation](styles/STYLEMANAGER.md) to leverage advanced styling features in your web applications.

 ## HTMX Integration